SaiRitwik11/bellabeat-wellness-analysis/README.md

 ## Three Recommendations for Bellabeat

-**1. Shift gamification from "Total Steps" to "Active Minutes"** The scatter plot tells a clear story: at the 10,000-step mark, calorie burn varies wildly.
-The 47:1 sedentary-to-active ratio suggests that Bellabeat's biggest opportunity isn't just volume, it's intensity.
-Rewarding Active Minutes instead of total steps would reflect what the data actually values.
+**1. Shift gamification from "Total Steps" to "Active Minutes"** At the 10,000-step mark, calorie burn varies wildly.
+The 47:1 sedentary-to-active ratio suggests Bellabeat's biggest opportunity isn't just volume, it's intensity.
+Rewarding Active Minutes instead of total steps reflects what the data actually values.

-**2. Deploy day-type-specific push notifications**
-The activity heatmap reveals that user behavior differs fundamentally between weekdays and weekends.
+**2. Deploy day-type-specific push notifications** User behavior differs fundamentally between weekdays and weekends.
 On weekdays, the peak is at 6:00 PM.
 On weekends, it shifts to 1:00 PM.
-Notifications sent at 5:45 PM on weekdays and 12:45 PM on weekends would intercept users exactly 15 minutes before their historically proven activity windows.
+Notifications sent at 5:45 PM on weekdays and 12:45 PM on weekends will intercept users exactly 15 minutes before their historically proven activity windows.

-**3. Build two independent coaching algorithms — one for activity, one for sleep** With a steps-to-sleep correlation of −0.22, Bellabeat cannot assume that activity coaching will automatically improve sleep.
-The two dimensions require their own logic, their own goals, and their own communication strategies inside the app.
+**3. Build two independent coaching algorithms — one for activity, one for sleep** With a steps-to-sleep correlation of −0.22, Bellabeat cannot assume activity coaching automatically improves sleep.
+The two dimensions require their own logic, goals, and communication strategies inside the app.

 > 🚀 **Expected Business Impact (Hypothesis):**
-> * Shifting focus to "Active Minutes" could improve user calorie-burn efficiency by an estimated 20–30%.
+> * Shifting to Active Minutes will increase meaningful activity engagement by an estimated 20–30%.
-> * Implementing day-type, time-based notifications will likely increase app engagement rates during historically proven peak hours.
+> * Time-based notifications are likely to improve user engagement during historically proven peak hours.
-> * Decoupling sleep and activity coaching will create a more personalized user experience, directly reducing churn among users who feel standard goals don't fit their lifestyle.
+> * Separate coaching systems will improve personalization and long-term retention.

 ---